 Whether you were injured as the passenger or the driver of the vehicle involved in the collision, Thompsons Solicitors could help you make a claim for whiplash compensation.

-To find out if you can make a whiplash claim, contact Thompsons Solicitors today on 0800 0 224 224 to speak to our road traffic accident lawyers.
+To find out if you can make a whiplash claim, contact Thompsons Solicitors today on 0800 0 224 224 to speak to our whiplash solicitors.

 WHY TRUST THOMPSONS SOLICITORS WITH YOUR WHIPLASH CLAIM?

 Thompsons Solicitors always stands up for the injured.
 We only support and represent people who have been injured or mistreated, and won’t act for insurance companies.

 Our experienced lawyers have supported many passengers, drivers, pedestrians and motorists with their whiplash claims and have secured a significant amount of whiplash compensation on their behalf.

 Whiplash is caused when a person suffers from a sudden jolt to their head or body, which damages muscles, ligaments, tendons or other soft tissues in the neck.

 Whiplash is probably the most common type of injury sustained following a road traffic accident, however, it can be caused by many different situations including slips, trips and falls, sports injuries and even assaults and attacks.

 A whiplash injury can cause pain, stiffness and restriction of movement in the neck area, and can also cause headaches, muscle spasms and pain in the shoulders or arms.
 In more serious cases of whiplash, there can be swelling, back pain, pins and needles in the arms, hands or fingers, dizziness, lethargy and nausea.